utkarshkurane2712/Flynaut-Saas-Assignment/README.md

 #All The Assignment of The Company Will in Package format
-The date of assignment posted will be the package and solution of this assignment present in that package
+The date of posted assignment will be the package name and solution of this assignment present inside that package.